itz-A53-K/doctors_appointment_system/README.md

 # doctors_appointment_system
 Using django

-It is a simple doctor's appointment system project .
-This project is made using Django as a backend language.
+This is a doctor's appointment system project created using Django as the backend language.
+To properly run the project on a new machine, we need to install some modules and/or packages.
-There are some modules used in this project , so we new to install those while use this project in a new machine to run the project properly.

-In the fiirst i'm asumeing that the PC have Python installed in it.
+Assuming that Python is already installed on the machine.
 If not please install it first.

-After having Python installed , visit the location where the 'manage.py' file located.
-Open the terminal ( windows default terminal or any other terminal ) on that location and run the following commands :-
-( the terminal location have to be something like this : ``` C:\Users\..\doctorAppointment> ``` )
+Now navigate to the directory where the 'manage.py' file is located.
+Open the terminal (Windows default terminal or any other terminal) at that location and run the following commands: (The terminal location should look something like this: ``` C:\Users..\doctorAppointment> ``` )

-1) run the command ``` pip install -r requirements.txt ```
-      This command will download all the modules / packages that are required.
+1) Run the command ``` pip install -r requirements.txt ``` .
+This command will download all the required modules/packages.

-2) run ``` python manage.py runserver ```
+2) Run ``` python manage.py runserver ```.

-3) visit ' 127.0.0.1:8000 ' in your browser
+3) Now visit " 127.0.0.1:8000 " in your browser.

-by default use the followinf credentials to login as clinic on the page ' /clinic/login/ ' Email:- ab@ab.com
+By default, use the following credentials to log in as a clinic on the page "/clinic/login/":
+Email: ab@ab.com
-Passwrod:- 123123
+Password: 123123

-Note : - If any error occered while running ' python manage.py runserver ' , then try the following steps:-
+Note: If an error occurs while running ``` python manage.py runserver ```, try the following steps:

-1) run ``` python manage.py makemigrations ```
+1) Run ``` python manage.py makemigrations ```.

-2) run ``` python manage.py migrate ```
+2) Run ``` python manage.py migrate ```.

-3) run ``` python manage.py createsuperuser ```
+3) Run ``` python manage.py createsuperuser ```.
-      after running the 3rd one provide any email and password and remember it as it is required to login as ADMIN in the future future .
+      After running the third command, provide any email and password and remember it, as it will be required to log in as ADMIN in the future.

-4) run ```python manage.py runserver ```
+4) Run  ``` python manage.py runserver ```.

-In case the error was not resolved , please contact us
+If the error still not resolved , please contact us.